SignifyTV and the Alma Film Festival Launch Global South Film Partnership, Expanding the Alma Experience

 “We as a people have always been on the cutting edge of culture, and in cinema it’s no different.
 SignifyTV is proud to be one of the platforms helping those stories reach the audiences they’ve always deserved.”

-— Alahna Lark, Executive Director, SignifyTV
+Alahna Lark, Executive Director, SignifyTV

 -----------------------------------------------------------------------

-A new curated screening initiative spotlighting filmmakers and cinematic voices from across the Global South is launching through a multi-month collaboration between SignifyTV and the Alma Film Festival.
+A new global partnership centered on the advancement of Global South storytelling is launching through a multi-month collaboration between SignifyTV and the Alma Film Festival.

-The series is part of the Alma Experience, the global engagement arm of the Alma Film Festival, through which elements of the festival are activated in collaboration with partners across a variety of international settings, institutions, and platforms.
+The partnership is part of the Alma Experience, the global engagement arm of the Alma Film Festival, through which elements of the festival are activated in collaboration with partners across a range of international settings, institutions, and platforms.
 Through screenings, conversations, cultural gatherings, educational activations, and collaborative programming, the Alma Experience extends the spirit and mission of the festival beyond the Dominican Republic and into communities around the world.

 Programming Lineup